Spain heading for highest debt level in 22 years

 "I understand that everyone's in a hurry.
 We are too," Treasury Minister Cristobal Montoro said as he presented the plan to parliament.

-He said many of the measures in the budget, which aims to save 27 billion euros, are already in place.
+He said many of the measures in the budget, which aims to save 27 billion euros ($35.91 billion), are already in place.

 European Central Bank board member Joerg Asmussen said on Friday the government must speed up the parliamentary process.